How can we help students translate climate change data and evidence into action?

 We live in a world that bombards us with data.
 News organizations include charts and graphs as evidence to support their arguments.
 Politicians haul out poster-size charts when they debate bills.
 You can even sign up for weekly newsletters that feature interesting ways to show data.
 But how can we help our students understand all this information?
 How can we help them to use the data they see to decide what sorts of innovations and social policies—from solar power to public transportation—they might be interested in personally supporting or working on?

-Data are just one of the tools any student might use to select the climate change Solutions that seem right for them.
-Students will also want to take into account their personal hobbies and interests, their community values, and more.
-But only quantitative evidence can help them answer important questions like what Solutions will make the most impact, take the most resources, or help us change our direction most quickly.
+Data are just one of the tools any student might use to explore the causes, impacts, and solutions to climate change.
+Students will also want to take into account their backgrounds, experiences, community values, and more.
+But only quantitative evidence can help them answer important questions like what solutions will make the most impact or where the effects of rising temperatures will have the greatest impact.
 However, data also pose a particular challenge.
 Data can be overwhelming for students, especially if they haven’t been exposed to data literacy, the scientific background necessary to fully understand the evidence, or the political background they need to advocate for climate policies.

 The Climate Project is the perfect way to hone your students’ skills in these areas.
-Each Grand Challenge section includes a data exploration for students to improve their data literacy and find reliable evidence.
+The course data explorations present an opportunity for students to improve their data literacy and find reliable evidence.
 The data exploration articles provide students with a narrative for understanding climate data along with a series of charts and graphs.
-Students are guided through the data to help them grasp how to read these charts while also learning more about certain topics mentioned in Climate Project videos, such as the perils of cow burps and deforestation for How We Grow Things, and dispelling misconceptions about topics, such as the hazards associated with nuclear energy compared to fossil fuels.
-The data in these articles are essential evidence for students’ Climate Summit presentations, but the articles also provide students with reliable evidence for their understanding of how we can get to net-zero emissions.
-As an example, below is an excerpt from the Climate Project's Manufacturing Data Exploration."
+Students are guided through the data to help them grasp how to read these charts while also learning more about certain topics mentioned in articles and videos and providing evidence students can use to support their own arguments.
+The data in these articles help students build their own understanding of the causes of climate change, how it’s impacts are being felt, and the best paths to an equitable, zero-carbon future.
+As an example, below is an excerpt from the Climate Project's Data Exploration: Direct Impacts of Climate Change.

-Of course, while we provide students with articles and videos from trusted sources, chances are they’ll also need to perform some outside research to find additional evidence.
-There are several strategies students can use to ensure they’re using reliable evidence, such as the OER Project’s claim testing progression or Sam Wineburg and Bob Bain’s discussion at this year’s OC for SS about the challenges students face when doing online research, along with some strategies to help them.
+Of course, while we provide students with articles and videos from trusted sources, they’ll also need to perform some outside research to find additional evidence.
+There are several strategies students can use to ensure they’re using reliable evidence, such as the OER Project’s claim testing progression or “lateral reading” techniques to verify the information they encounter.

 What strategies do you use to help students develop their data literacy, research, or presentation skills?
 Share your ideas by posting in the OER Project Teacher Community!